-5 Essential Elements Every Virtual Office Needs
+5 Essential Features Every Virtual Office Needs

 We live in an increasingly global, interconnected world.
 In recent years, the workforce has changed accordingly.
 Thanks to the rise of smart devices, digital infrastructure like VoIP, and the remote workforce, physical office space is no longer required for many companies.

-And with all the concerns arising around Covid-19, it’s important for business owners to consider their options for out of office work - not just for now, but in the future as well.
+COVID-19 has shown us that it’s important for business owners to consider their options for out of office work - not just for now, but in the future as well.

 Many entrepreneurs decide to put their capital into the goods and services they sell over the physical space they will occupy.
 There’s a good reason for them to make that choice.
 Around 45% of startups fail during the first five years.
 It makes sense for entrepreneurs to prioritize building an attractive website, the business’ real storefront, instead of paying rental expenses.